chriswendt/ietf/draft-wendt-verified-token.md

 **Appendix A.  Example Usage of Verified Tokens for SIP**

-Specific usage of verified tokens shall be defined for various usage, however to illustrate the need to link certain
+Specific usage of verified tokens shall be defined for various usage, however to serve as an example and illustrate the need to link certain message metadata for security reasons as discussed in the security considerations section above

+**Appendix B. Example Reference Tokens**

+Example tokens with corresponding certificates and keys to serve as test data for reference implementation.

 **Acknowledgements**